Keyboard shortcuts

 • -vv: Detailed metric calculations, file processing

-• -vvv: Full debug output, context provider details, cache operations
+• -vvv: Full debug output, context provider details

 Diagnostic Options